hashkat/hashkat/docs/keywords.md

 ####initial_resolution
 **(type: double)** This is the initial value for determining where the integral of the density function is evaluated at.
 If the x start value is 5 and this parameter is set to 1, then the first integral will be from 5 to 6.

 ####interactive mode
+A feature of #k@ that allows users to pause the simulation midway through and modify the network by adding an agent, causing one agent to follow another agent, etc.

 ##J

 ##K

 ####Kinetic Analysis of Twitter (#k@)
+The #k@ program is designed to allow users to create and interact with the most realistic social network simulation possible.

 ####Kinetic Monte Carlo Method
+An algorithm designed to carry out a simulation where the rate of which time is increased by is influenced by the cummulative rate function of the rates within the system through the formula:

+&Delta;t = -ln(u) / **R**

+where &Delta;t is the change in time, *u* is a generated random number, and **R** is the cumulative rate function.

 ##L